matheuspf/handy/README.md

 No need to compile or install anything, simply include and use.

+All headers are inside the `include` folder.
+To include a module, for example `Algorithm`, you just need to put the folder `include` in your path and include in your code:

+`#include "Algorithm/Algorithm.h"`

+The `Helpers` modules are inside `include/Helpers` folder.
+For `Benchmark` for example:

+`#include "Helpers/Benchmark.h"`

-All you need is a compiler supporting C++11/14/17 (tested on g++ 7.2.0 and clang 5.0.1).
+All you need to compile is a compiler supporting C++11/14/17 (tested on g++ 7.2.0 and clang 5.0.1).

 ## Google Test

-To run the tests, simply do:
+To execute the tests, simply run:

 ```
 cd tests